prikhi/pencil/README.md

 ## Prerequisites

 You will need version 36 or higher of `firefox` to run Pencil as a Firefox Extension.
-Linux users will need version 36 of either `firefox` or `xulrunner`.
+Linux users will need version 36 of either `firefox`, `iceweasel` or `xulrunner`.
 The Windows installer has everything you need in the built-in.

 ## Install